Preparing for data archiving

 - If the dataset is composed of multiple files, make sure they are organised in a logical fashion.

 - Use appropriate and consistent file names, which are descriptive of the file contents, formatted without spaces or special characters, and not longer than 32 characters.
 Guidance on file naming is provided on the Organising your data web page.

 - Check the size of the dataset and make sure it does not exceed any size limitations specified by your chosen data repository.
+The Research Data Archive allows the deposit of datasets up to 20 GB free of charge and recommends that individual files be no larger than 4 GB.
 If you have a large dataset and/or a large number of files, it may be easier for both you and prospective users of the data to use an archive format to package/compress the files.
 Zip and tar.gz are good choices, as they provide lossless compression.

 - You could ask a colleague or peer to review your dataset.
 A pair of eyes unfamiliar with the data may spot mistakes and things you have overlooked.
 Remember that the people reading your data will have not have your experience of the research context.